Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Introduction

 In the considered IRS/ITS-aided MIMO architectures, each active antenna is equipped with a dedicated RF chain and illuminates the IRS/ITS.
 The IRS (ITS) consists of a large number of low-cost and energy-efficient passive antenna elements which are able to reflect (retransmit) a phase-shifted version of the incident electromagnetic field.
 In particular, each passive element receives a superposition of the signals transmitted (over the air) by the active antennas and adds a desired phase shift to the overall signal.
 In IRS-aided antennas, the phase-delayed signal is then reflected from the array whereas in ITS-aided antennas, the phase-delayed signal is transmitted in the forward direction\footnote{We note that IRS/ITS-aided antennas have several advantages/disadvantages with respect to each other and which one is preferable depends on the particular implementation strategy.
 For instance, for IRS-aided antennas, the feed position introduces a blocking area whereas this issue does not exist for ITS-aided antennas.
-On the other hand, IRS facilitates the placement of the control system for the phase shifters on the back side of the surface \cite{abdelrahman2017analysis}.}.
+On the other hand, IRS facilitates the placement of the control system for the phase shifters on the back side of the surface \cite{abdelrahman2017analysis}. {\BLUE Moreover, for the IRS-aided antennas, the magnitude of reflection coefficient is often large (close to one) due to the existence of a metal ground plane that reflects the entire incident wave, see Fig.~\ref{Fig:SysMod} e).
+In contrast, for ITS-aided antennas, the intelligent surface has to be properly designed to ensure a large magnitude for the transmission coefficient which in general may lead to a higher implementation complexity~\cite{abdelrahman2017analysis}.}}.
 Borrowing an analogy from optics, an IRS is analogous to a curved mirror whereas an ITS is analogous to a lens.
 The curvatures of this imagined mirror and lens are steerable via the reconfigurable phase shifters.
 Unlike in LA antennas, where the EM lens is non-reconfigurable, i.e., non-intelligent, and the direction of the beam is controlled by the location of the corresponding active antenna, in IRS/ITS-aided antennas, the direction of the beam is directly controlled by the reconfigurable intelligent surface.
-Therefore, the numbers of active antennas in IRS/ITS-aided antennas do not have to scale with the number of passive elements.
+Therefore, the numbers of active antennas in IRS/ITS-aided antennas do not have to scale with the number of passive elements\footnote{LA antennas can be seen as special cases of ITS-aided antennas.
+In fact, ITS-aided antennas reduce to LA antennas when \textit{i)} the surface is non-reconfigurable and is designed to focus a wavefront arriving perpendicular at the surface to its focal point and \textit{ii)} the active antennas are placed on the focal arc of the surface (i.e., the lens).}. {\BLUE The performance gain of IRS/ITS-aided antennas compared to hybrid antennas is often attributed to the feed mechanism.
+In particular, the analog network which feeds the transmit antennas in hybrid architectures causes a severe power loss, which impedes its implementation in massive MIMO and high-frequency systems \cite{abdelrahman2017analysis}.
+In contrast, the IRS/ITS-aided antennas feed the transmit antennas on the intelligent surface over the air, which is referred to as space feeding mechanism and inherently more energy efficient \cite{abdelrahman2017analysis,nayeri2018reflectarray}.}